 Step 1: Start with clear learning objectives

 Working without clear goals is like taking a shot in the dark.
 While you could take your chances and shoot in any direction, there’s really no way to tell it’s the right one.
 So, start by defining the outcomes you hope to achieve.
-This will guide your format decision and help you measure video training engagement later on.
+This will guide your decision on format and help you measure video training engagement later on.

 Let’s say you’re creating a training video for new employees on how to navigate your internal HR portal.
 A clear learning objective might be: “By the end of this video, employees will be able to locate and submit a time-off request without assistance.”